babowsk1/docs/src/develop/smart-contracts/voting-system.md

 }
 ```

 Let's talk about the activation mechanic.
-In constructor, we already reserved little more venoms.
+In constructor, we already reserved little more EVERs.
 We made it with the purpose, that fee for the external call will be paid from the contract balance.
 That way of gas management allows us to transfer external calls fee-paying to user responsibility.
 But activate method shouldn't be called by somebody unauthorized, so we just use `require` keyword by comparing `msg.pubkey` and  `_managerPublicKey` stored in state init.
 Of course, you need to call `tvm.accept()` function.
 Simply put, this call allows the contract to use its own balance for executive pay.

 ```solidity title="Ballot.sol" showLineNumbers
 pragma ever-solidity >= 0.61.2;